Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/It Always Comes To A Fight.md

 When a fight starts, pick who gets the first move, and base your decision both on what’s happening and in accordance with your agenda and principles.

-If a hunter just missed a **read a bad situation** roll, maybe the first she knows about the troll is when it attacks.
+If a hunter just missed a **[[Read A Bad Situation]]** roll, maybe the first she knows about the troll is when it attacks.
 Conversely, if [[the hunters]] have made a concerted effort to infiltrate a lair undetected, they’ll be the ones attacking without warning.

 Other times, both sides are aware of each other.
 Use your common sense here, and base the decision on what’s happening, as always in accordance with your agenda and principles.